boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    traffic steering, bandwidth allocation, security policies, or monitoring).

-   One example of the realization is the arrangement, where the slices in the TN domain are instantiated using IP tunnels (for example, IPsec or GTP-U tunnels) established between NFs, as depicted in {{figure-ip-hand-off}}.
+   One example of the realization is the arrangement, where the slices in the TN domain are instantiated using IP tunnels (e.g., IPsec or GTP-U tunnels) established between NFs, as depicted in {{figure-ip-hand-off}}.
 The transport for a single 5G slice might be constructed with multiple such tunnels, since a typical 5G slice contains many NFs - especially DUs and CUs.
 If a shared NF (i.e.,